 You need a specialized pressure gauge to check the air pressure inside your inflatable.

-The makers of K-Pump have a gauge to check the pressure of Boston valves, here it is on Amazon.
+The makers of K-Pump have a gauge to check the pressure of Boston valves, check the current price here.

 To use it, you insert the gauge into the valve, where it will register the pressure.
 The only thing that can go wrong here is that the length of the pins are not long enough to push the valve diaphragm open.
 If this is the case with your inflatable boat, you can just return the gauge and get your money back.

 This gauge registers up to 20 PSI, so you can use it on high-pressure air floors and SUPs as well.